-The Equine Medical Center's Regenerative Medicine Service offers a variety of regenerative therapies which harness the power of the body's own cells and proteins to promote healing by regenerating tissue after trauma.
+The Equine Medical Center's Regenerative Medicine Service offers a variety of regenerative therapies that harness the power of the body's own cells and proteins to promote healing by regenerating tissue after trauma.
 Tissues that can benefit from regenerative therapies include tendon, ligament, and cartilage.

-- Extracting stem cells from bone marrow to regrow tissue
+- Extracting stem cells from bone marrow to regrow tissue.

-- Injecting concentrated levels of platelets from a patient’s blood to start the healing process
+- Injecting concentrated levels of platelets from a patient's blood to start the healing process.

-- Performing surgery to stimulate the body’s own ability to regenerate
+- Performing surgery to stimulate the body's own ability to regenerate.

-PRP, or platelet rich plasma, is a blood product prepared by concentrating the patient’s platelets in plasma while removing other cells.
-Therapeutic PRP injections have been shown to enhance and accelerate the body's own healing mechanism for numerous types of injuries including ligament injuries.
+PRP, or platelet rich plasma, is a blood product prepared by concentrating the patient's platelets in plasma while removing other cells.
+Therapeutic PRP injections have been shown to enhance and accelerate the body's own healing mechanism for numerous types of injuries, including ligament injuries.

 Platelets circulate in blood and are responsible for initiating the clotting process and healing following injury.
-Platelets become “activated” when exposed to a wound which causes them to release substances called growth factors that begin and sustain healing.
+Platelets become "activated" when exposed to a wound, which causes them to release substances called "growth factors" that begin and sustain healing.
 These growth factors are powerful proteins that recruit healing cells and new blood vessels to sites of injury, and allow the cells to heal the injury.

 IRAP™ II therapy was developed to counteract the inflammatory protein, interleukin-1, which is produced at high levels in inflamed or diseased joints.
 We offer IRAPTM II for equine patients with joint disease, osteoarthritis, or synovitis.